Business School Graduate Gift Guide - What to Buy for MBAs in 2020

 Books make terrific (and affordable) gifts.
 Some new graduates might feel unprepared for the future ahead while others might be excited—there are books for every type of graduate as all will appreciate the wise words from some of the business world’s biggest names.

 This book is perfect for any MBA graduate who is interested in cultivating resilient, high-performing businesses where everyone involved feels safe, inspired, and fulfilled at work, every single day.
 Sinek’s book provides forward-thinking MBA grads with practical and actionable concepts to build business environments that are better for employees, better for longevity, and better for the world.

 The 7 Habits of Highly Effective People (Stephen Covey)

 An absolute classic and named the most influential business book of the 20th century, 7 Habits has taught CEOs, presidents, executives, and employees at all levels and across all industries powerful lessons for personal change.

 This hotly anticipated investigative non-fiction novel made its rounds on the best-sellers lists earlier this year when it was first released.
-The book chronicles the story of Theranos, the Silicon Valley darling that committed the biggest corporate fraud since Enron.
-Recommended by Barak Obama and Bill Gates, Bad Blood is a must-buy for any MBA graduate with tech or investment ambitions.
+The book chronicles the story of Theranos, the Silicon Vallety darling that committed the biggest corporate fraud since Enron.
+Recommended by Barack Obama and Bill Gates, Bad Blood is a must-buy for any MBA graduate with tech or investment ambitions.

 Written by Harvard Business School professor Clayton Christensen, The Innovator’s Dilemma argues that leading companies can become shells of their former selves if they are unwilling to disrupt their operations.
 This was one of the first widely-read treatises on disruption over the last 20 years and is especially poignant in modern-day business.